 Renewing your ABSNM Certification

 The American Board of Science in Nuclear Medicine recognizes the importance of continuing professional development.
 The field of nuclear medicine science never stops moving forward – and neither should its scientists.
 Whether scientists work in clinical care, research, administration, radiation protection, or other areas of nuclear medicine, accredited Continuing Education helps them continuously improve their practice.
 Effective January 1, 2015 all new ABSNM certifications will be granted on a time limited basis.
-Every four (4) years, each Diplomat will be required to complete and submit proof of 100 hours of Category 1 Continuing Education Credits.
-70 % of these credits must be in the diplomat’s primary specialty.
+Every four (4) years, each Diplomate will be required to complete and submit documentation of 100 hours of Category 1 Continuing Education Credits.
+70 hours of these credits must be in the diplomate’s primary specialty.

 A notice of renewal will be sent to you by the ABSNM office 6 months prior to the expiration of your certification.
 The renewal form and CE form must be returned with payment by the date listed below.